rkonoplev/dniester/docs/en/PROJECT_OVERVIEW.md

 - **Code Quality**: Checkstyle, JaCoCo coverage
 - **Database**: MySQL or PostgreSQL with Docker

+## Configuration Profiles

+The project uses Spring Boot profiles to manage configuration across different environments (local, test, production).
+Each profile is represented by a separate `application-{profile}.yml` file.

+A detailed description of all profiles and their settings is available in the [Configuration Guide](CONFIG_GUIDE.md).

 ## Core Entities & API Overview

 ### Database Entities